Sharykhin/form-validation/README.md

      data-cvalidation="toBeInt"

-you can use all this rules in mixed
+you can use all these rules mixed

     data-cvalidation="required 20<length<6 validname"

-custom error message:
+custom's error message:

     data-cvalidation-message="Your password doesn't match wich confirm password"

-custom field name:
+custom's field name:

     data-cvalidation-fieldname="My Field"

-use class:
+The use of the class:

     <script>
     var validation = new CValidation();